 By Liz Ransome-Croker

 Article 3 of 7

-Which? members can log in now to unlock this page to view our expert advice on finding a burglar alarm installer, which is based on Which? interviews with professional fitters.
-If you're not yet a member, sign up for a £1 trial to Which? to get instant access.
+Which? members can log in now to unlock this page and view our expert advice on finding a burglar alarm installer, based on interviews with professional fitters.
+If you're not yet a member, join Which? today for instant access.

 Burglar alarm brands rated

-You'll also gain access to our branded burglar alarms guide, which gives customer scores to seven burglar alarm brands, including ADT, Yale, Veritas and Scantronic alarms, as well as local independents.
+You'll also gain access to our branded burglar alarms guide, which gives customer scores to seven burglar alarm brands, including ADT, Yale and Scantronic alarms, as well as local independent companies.

 We've rated two sorts of burglar alarms: bells-only or auto-dial alarms, which you can often buy from DIY shops, and those that come with a monitoring contract.
 With these, you pay a monthly or annual fee, and a company monitors your alarm for you.
 Depending on the service you choose, they will either call you or the police when your alarm is triggered.